build-on-aws/content/concepts/what-is-devops/index.md

 CALMS is a framework that represents the five key components crucial for implementing DevOps practices successfully, and it can help teams identify areas for improvement to efficiently prioritize their time and effort.

-* **Culture** - DevOps is a people-first approach, so it makes sense that culture is the first point covered.
+* **Culture:** DevOps is a people-first approach, so it makes sense that culture is the first point covered.
 It's about more than just implementing tools and processes; it's about creating a collaborative culture which emphasizes communication, trust, and shared goals.
 This culture is a relationship between how people communicate and how they expect to be communicated with.
 It focuses on bridging the distance between different departments, encouraging knowledge sharing, and creating a shared sense of ownership and accountability.
 The people and their needs drive the processes and tools, not the other way around.

-* **Automation** - Teams are empowered to work more efficiently and deliver higher quality products more quickly when they are freed from repetitive and mundane tasks.
+* **Automation:** Teams are empowered to work more efficiently and deliver higher quality products more quickly when they are freed from repetitive and mundane tasks.
 Leverage tools and technology to seek out ways to automate as many tasks as possible that the team is comfortable with.
 This uses the strength of machines to quickly compute, repetitively deliver, or perform other similar tasks, while allowing the people to excel in creative or complex tasks that push the business forward.

-* **Lean** - The Lean principle emphasizes the value of minimizing waste and focusing on delivering.
+* **Lean:** The Lean principle emphasizes the value of minimizing waste and focusing on delivering.
 When we speak about DevOps, this means optimizing processes and workflows to find bottlenecks, and reduce the time it takes to deliver, while also prioritizing feedback.
 Teams can do this by visualizing their work in progress, limiting batch sizes and managing queue lengths.
 One way to do this is by adoption Scrum or Kanban.

-* **Measurement** - In order to continuously improve and optimize the teams' processes, you need to be able to measure and track metrics related to your development, delivery, and performance.
+* **Measurement:** In order to continuously improve and optimize the teams' processes, you need to be able to measure and track metrics related to your development, delivery, and performance.
 Data is collected, and there are mechanisms in place that provide visibility into all systems, which can involve tools like monitoring or observability based software to help generate insights which inform decision making.
 All systems is important here.
 Measuring our technical systems is important but so are Key Performance Indicators (KPIs).
 Those are the raw numbers which make up the framework of the company and illustrate it's success or failure.
 There's a story to be told between the infrastructure your application lives on and the actions your organization is taking.

-* **Sharing** - Information gathered is powerless until it is shared.
+* **Sharing:** Information gathered is powerless until it is shared.
 Within and between teams, knowledge sharing improves the overall performance of the organization and can consist of sharing best practices, lessons learned, or other information.
 There are user-friendly communication channels that encourage ongoing communication between development and operations.
 Create platforms, or processes, such as feedback cycles, as information sharing is one of the strongest ways to break down silos.
 Bring people from different teams and perspectives in earlier to avoid making mistakes based on poor data or assumptions.

 These are the essential ingredients to DevOps success.
 If you automate everything without measuring or sharing, there's no way to validate if it's working as intended.
 If you measure without automation, it's difficult to validate that it was exactly the same, and that your results are correct.
 This level of execution requires a top-down buy in to accomplish as an individual cannot own or drive this level of organization process.
 That's not to say an individual can't move the needle, just that you can't be the sole owner.
 Internal DevOps advocacy has its place in building momentum, knowledge sharing, and helping to drive change.